morpecp/charts/checkpoint/cloudguard/README.md

 ## Prerequisites

 General
-- Kubernetes 1.12+, all nodes should have the same container runtime (docker or containerd)
+- Kubernetes 1.12+, all nodes should have the same container runtime (docker, containerd or cri-o)
 - Helm 3.0+
 - Check Point CloudGuard account credentials